 Aircraft and equipment provided by the competitor must be of a performance and standard suitable for the event.
+(S104.17.1)

 Each aircraft must possess a valid Certificate of Airworthiness or Permit to Fly not excluding competition flying.
 This document must be issued in or accepted by the country of origin of the aircraft or the country entering it or the country of the organizers.
+(S104.17.2)

-The aircraft must comply with the FAI definition of a Microlight or Paramotor at all times (S10 1.3).
+The aircraft must always comply with the FAI definition of a Microlight or Paramotor (S10 1.3).

-The aircraft shall fly throughout the championships as a single structural entity using the same set of components as used on the first day except that propellers may be changed provided that the weight limit is not exceeded and the Certificate of Airworthiness or Permit to Fly is not invalidated.
-(S10 4.17.4)
+The aircraft shall fly throughout the championships as a single structural entity using the same set of components as used on the first day except propellers and carburetor jets may be changed (before a task) to enhance performance providing that the weight limit is not exceeded and the Certificate of Airworthiness or Permit to Fly is not prejudiced.
+(S104.17.4)

-All aircraft must be made available during the Registration period for an acceptance check in the configuration in which they will be flown.
-The organizers have the right to inspect for class conformity and airworthiness and, if necessary, ground any aircraft for safety reasons at any time during the event.
+All aircraft must be made available during the Registration period for an acceptance check in the configuration in which they will be flown (S104.17.3).
+The organizers have the right to inspect for class conformity and airworthiness and, if necessary, ground any aircraft for safety reasons at any time during the event (S104.17.6).

-All aircraft must be equipped with a simple method of sealing the fuel tank.
+All paramotor must be equipped with a simple method of sealing the fuel tank.